ytakefuji/openai/README.md

 # Exercise
 1. Run the above code.

-2. Use Google search API with EdgeGPT
+2. Create a new application with Google search API and EdgeGPT API.

 # Bard by Google
 Access to https://bard.google.com/